allenai/natural-instructions/tasks/README.md

 `task747_glucose_cause_emotion_detection` | Given a story and a selected sentence, find an emotion or human drive in the story that caused that sentence | Sentence Generation
 `task748_glucose_reverse_cause_event_detection` | Given a story and a selected sentence, find an event that is directly caused or made possible by that sentence | Sentence Generation
 `task749_glucose_reverse_cause_emotion_detection` | Given a story and a selected sentence, find an emotion or a human drive that is directly caused or made possible by that sentence | Sentence Generation
+`task934_turk__simplification.json` | Given a sentence your task is to generate possible numbers of simplified sentences. | Text Generation, Paraphrase